Katiba des Narvalos: Extending to further networks

 Multilingual survey of jihadist propaganda material has been extended to all sorts of platforms.

 In 2016, Internet activities of Daech fighters and propagandists have noticeably receded on Twitter, at least in French language, due to accelerating suspensions of their accounts.
 They switched to other platforms such as Telegram, Vimeo, YouTube...
 Consequently, the Narvalos and Controlling Section have extended their own activities to these networks.

 Psychological operations

 The group has mounted psychological operations aiming at demoralising, deceive and hinder jihadist propagandists.

 Jihadist hunting

 Some Narvalos have developed more offensive tactics, infiltrating jihadist networks in a manner similar to those of intelligence services.
 In order to avoid incidents, sensitive Katiba accounts are reported to the DGSI.

 In early 2018, an officer of a Security service, specialist of Internet monitoring, testified to Médiapart: "The Katiba put us to shame, that are better than we are.
-They manage to geolocalise a jhadist form a single photograph.
+They manage to geolocalise a jihadist from a single photograph.
 We cannot do that."